AndyWeigl1/ui_testing/roadmap.md

     * **Implementation Complete:** Full-featured history dialog with advanced filtering, search, and export capabilities.
 * **Undo/Redo for Console Clearing:** Add an undo/redo functionality for the console clearing action.
 * **Add ability to favorite scripts for easy run access:** Let the user favorite scripts that they frequently use which gives them quick access to run those.
+* Add a search bad to the output console, along with a copy button to copy entire output (the copy button could be combined with the export button, maybe a dropdown/button combo?)

 ### New Enhancement Ideas 💡
 Based on the completed history feature, consider these additions: